extremeshok/clamav-unofficial-sigs/README.md

  - Use MD5 with MalwarePatrol by @olivier2557
  - Suppress the header and config loading message if running via cron
  - Added support for the user defined config override file: clamav-unofficial-sigs.conf.override
- - Reindent all code
  - Added systemd files by @falon
+ - Added config option remove_bad_database,  a database with a BAD integrity check will be removed
- - minor code refactoring
+ - minor code refactoring and reindenting

 ### Version 4.9.2 (updated 2015-12-02)
  - eXtremeSHOK.com Maintenance